-In 2013, CRMH began the process of applying for dual-accreditation from Council on Rehabilitation Education (CORE)-Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-These accrediting parties have converged, allowing students graduating from accredited programs to be able to practice as both rehabilitation counselors and private mental health care providers, meeting standards set by Tricare, the Veteran’s Administration, and the U.S. Army Substance Abuse Program.
-The goal of converging these programs is to fuse disability concepts into counseling curriculum, giving graduates the ability to practice competently in two different specialty areas.
-Having met the requirements of both accrediting parties in 2016, CRMHC has been dually accredited by CORE-CACREP through October of 2023.
+Since the accrediting parties of the Council on Rehabilitation Education (CORE)-Council for Accreditation of Counseling and Related Educational Programs (CACREP) have converged, students now graduate able to practice as both rehabilitation counselors and mental health care providers, meeting standards set by Tricare, the Veteran’s Administration, and the U.S. Army Substance Abuse Program.
+Disability concepts have been fused with the counseling curriculum, giving graduates the ability to practice competently in two different specialty areas.
+Having met the requirements of both accrediting parties in 2016, CRMH has been accredited by CACREP through October of 2023.

 Our full‐time program admits students each year in the fall.
 Currently, we have a total of 49 students and six full-time faculty members.
-We have three full‐time tenure‐track faculty, one full-time tenure track faculty member, and two full-time clinical assistant professors who teach our dually accredited CORE/CACREP curriculum.
+We have three full‐time tenured faculty members, one full-time tenure track faculty member, and two full-time clinical assistant professors who teach our accredited CACREP curriculum.
 The instructor to student ratio is 1:8.
-The average instructor rating for rehabilitation counseling courses for the 2015-2016 academic year was 4.5/5 or higher.
+The average instructor rating for counseling courses for the 2019-2020 academic year was 4.5/5 or higher.

 Student outcomes are evaluated each year on a variety of different metrics that are part of the overall program evaluation and college assessment process.
 The graduate school at the University of North Carolina does not give letter grades, but rather grades on a High Pass, Pass, Low Pass and Fail system.
 The majority of students in the program earn High Pass or Pass grades.

-We encourage and support students to present at regional, state, and national rehabilitation counseling conferences.
-In the 2015-2016 academic year we provided funds to over half of the CRMH students so that they could attend and present at regional, state, and national conferences.
-Last year students presented at a multitude of conferences which included the: the National Council on Rehabilitation Education (NCRE) Conference in April 2016 in New Port Beach, CA, the NCRE Conference in October 2015 in Arlington, VA, the Recovery Workforce Summit in June 2015 in Philadelphia, PA, and the North Carolina Rehabilitation Counseling Association (NCRA) Conference, the American Counseling Association conference, the North Carolina Counseling Conference and the North Carolina Conference on Visual Impairment and Blindness.
+We encourage and support students to present at regional, state, and national rehabilitation counseling and mental health counseling conferences.
+In the 2019–2020 academic year we provided funds to CRMH students so that they could attend and present at regional, state, and national conferences.
+Each year students present at a variety of conferences including the National Council on Rehabilitation Education (NCRE) Conference, the North Carolina Rehabilitation Counseling Association (NCRA) Conference, the American Counseling Association conference, the North Carolina Counseling Conference and the North Carolina Conference on Visual Impairment and Blindness.

-For the 2015-2016 academic year, a total of 20 students graduated from the program.
+In the 2019-2020 academic year, a total of 25 students graduated from the program.
 One hundred percent of students passed their clinical coursework.
-For the past two years, the CRMHC program has had a 100 percent pass rate on the Certified Rehabilitation Counselor (CRC) exam, which is much higher than the national average of 65 percent (www.crccertification.com).
+For the past four years, the CRMHC program has had a 100 percent pass rate on the Certified Rehabilitation Counselor (CRC) exam, which is much higher than the national average of 67 percent (www.crccertification.com).
 One hundred percent of the students who graduated took the CRC and passed on the first attempt.
-Ninety percent of CRMHC graduates are employed or are in a PhD program within six months of graduation.
+The vast majority of CRMHC graduates are employed or are in a PhD program within six months of graduation.
 The graduates are employed in a variety of positions in mental health settings, on ACT teams, working with individuals with autism, developmental disabilities, and traumatic brain injuries, and helping individuals with disabilities find meaningful employment.
-Several graduates from the 2015 graduating class have also been admitted to PhD. programs in rehabilitation counselor education, clinical psychology, and school psychology.
+Graduates from past classes have been admitted to PhD. programs in rehabilitation counselor education, counselor education, clinical psychology, school counseling and school psychology.

-Sixteen percent of our students are from underrepresented groups.
-Another separate 18 percent are individuals with disabilities.
-Seventy percent of the CRMHC class of 2016 received division funding.
-The division received two RSA training grants totaling $1.75 million over five years in student support in the form of tuition assistance for up to 28 students each year.
+A third of our students are from underrepresented groups or diverse minority backgrounds.
+The majority of the CRMHC class of 2020 received division funding.
+The division received two 5-year RSA training grants totaling $1.75 million in student support in the form of tuition assistance for up to 28 students each year.
 Each year one or two students are awarded the University merit scholarship, which provides in-state tuition and a stipend for working with professors on research and teaching 15 hours/week for one year.
 Finally, the division has up to three privately funded scholarships of up to $5,000 each donated by alumni.

-CHAPTER 53 of the North Carolina BOARD OF LICENSED PROFESSIONAL COUNSELORS
+CHAPTER 53 of the North Carolina BOARD OF LICENSED CLINICAL MENTAL HEALTH COUNSELORS (NCBLCMHC)